 - Visit the Healthy Directions website for more health and wellness content and information!

 - Check out the Healthy Directions Articles Archive, where you can search for specific, health-related content from all of our Healthy Directions doctors and experts.

 - Throughout the discussion, Dr. Steve discussed how heart disease impacts men and women differently.
-Check out this article by Dr. Steve, discussing women and heart disease: symptoms, risk factors and prevention.
+Check out this article by Dr. Steve discussing women and heart disease: what you need to know.

 - Dr. Steve is a huge fan of CoQ10, and he often writes about this amazing nutrient.
-Check out this article on why the benefits of CoQ10 can literally save your life.
+Check out this article on CoQ10 facts: benefits, dosage and more.

 - Dr. Drew also touts the advantages of CoQ10; check out this article on the surprising benefits of CoQ10, from a holistic point of view.